 Russia has seized a civilian rescue ship near Zmiinyi (Snake) Island

-On February 26, a civilian rescue ship "Saphir" that was on a humanitarian mission was seized and is detained by Russian warships near Zmiinyi (Snake) Island.
+On February 26, a civilian rescue ship "Saphir" on a humanitarian mission was seized and is detained by Russian warships near Zmiinyi (Snake) Island.

 Source: Ministry of Infrastructure